nf-core/eager/docs/output.md

 - **% GC** This is the mean GC content in percent of all mapped reads post-deduplication.
 This should normally be close to the GC content of your reference genome.
 - **MT to Nuclear Ratio** This from MTtoNucRatio.
 This reports the number of reads aligned to a mitochondrial entry in your reference FASTA to all other entries.
 This will typically be high but will vary depending on tissue type.
 - **XRate** This is from Sex.DetERRmine.
 This is the relative depth of coverage on the X-chromosome.
 - **YRate** This is from Sex.DetERRmine.
-This is the relative coverage on the Y-chromosome.
+This is the relative depth of coverage on the Y-chromosome.
 - **Number of SNPs** This is from ANGSD.
 The number of SNPs left after removing sites with no data in a 5 base pair surrounding region.
 - **Contamination Estimate (Method1_ML)** This is from ANGSD.
 The Maximum Likelihood contamination estimate according to Method 1.
 The estimates using Method of Moments and/or those based on Method 2 can be unhidden through the "Configure Columns" button.
 - **Estimate Error (Method1_ML)** This is from ANGSD.
 The standard error of the Method1 Maximum likelihood estimate.
 The errors associated with Method of Moments and/or Method2 estimates can be unhidden through the "Configure Columns" button.